 Some students continue their education by completing the LPN-BSN nursing program.

-Rasmussen College offers several nursing programs, including the fast-track practical nursing program.
+Rasmussen University offers several nursing programs, including the fast-track practical nursing program.
 There is no wait list at most campuses, which means that you start the ACEN-accredited program sooner, and graduate sooner than at some other schools.
 There are also no prerequisites.
 Students progress through the practical nursing fast-track program through a mix of on-campus and online classes.
 Students develop required skills for practical nurses, prepare to care for the diverse healthcare needs of individuals and families of all ages, and prepare to sit for the NCLEX-PN exam upon program completion.

 Active duty members of the military receive a tuition discount.